|Home > About NIH > NIH Almanac > Historical Data|

 In 1932 he was commissioned in the regular corps and from 1936 to 1944 pursued a distinguished research career at the PHS Venereal Disease Research Laboratory in Staten Island, N.Y.
 In 1944, he was made assistant chief, Venereal Disease Division, Washington, D.C.

-Dr. Van Slyke joined NIH in 1946 as chief of the newly established Research Grants Office, later renamed the Division of Research Grants, serving there until named director of NHI on August 1, 1948.
-He left NHI on November 30, 1952, to serve as associate director of NIH, a post he held until named NIH deputy director.
+Dr. Van Slyke joined NIH in 1946 as chief of the newly established Research Grants Office, later renamed the Division of Research Grants, serving there until he was named director of the National Heart Institute (NHI) on August 1, 1948.
+He left NHI on November 30, 1952, to serve as associate director of NIH, a post he held until he was named NIH deputy director.

 Following a tour of duty in the Venereal Disease Division, PHS, he was assigned first to the DRG as assistant to the chief (1946-47) and then to the NCI as chief of the Research Grants Branch (1947-48).
 He returned to DRG in 1948 as chief, a post he held until he was named NIH associate director for extramural affairs (1950-52).